zeljkoobrenovic/grounded-architecture/_posts/2022-06-03-career-paths.markdown

 * Communicate clearly with both technical and non-technical stakeholders,
 * Build trust, **facilitate decision-making**, and align teams around a shared vision.

-Soft skills—such as empathy, negotiation, and storytelling—become as crucial as technical expertise.
+People skills—such as empathy, negotiation, and storytelling—become as crucial as technical expertise.
 Without these skills, even the best technical solutions may struggle to gain traction or deliver value.

 ### The Role in Context